We’re updating our Terms of Use and Privacy Policy effective 7/1/26.

 How to Brush Suede

+Once you have gathered the appropriate tools, you can begin the restoration and cleaning process.
+The best place to start is with dry methods.
 To use a suede brush, gently sweep it across the surface in one direction.
-This motion loosens dirt that has settled into the fibers by lifting the nap.
-If you notice small scuffs or flattened areas, try using a suede eraser to remove them.
-Afterwards, use the brush again to get rid of residue and restore texture.
+If you notice small scuffs or flattened areas, try using a suede eraser.
+Afterwards, brush again to restore the texture.

 How to Remove Stains From Suede